-Safety and effectiveness of Valsartan and Hydrochlorothiazide tablets in patients with severe renal impairment (CrCl ≤ 30 mL/min) have not been established.
-No dose adjustment is required in patients with mild (CrCl 60-90 mL/min) or moderate (CrCl 30-60) renal impairment.
+Safety and effectiveness of Valsartan and Hydrochlorothiazide tablets in patients with severe renal impairment (CrCl ≤30 mL/min) have not been established.
+No dose adjustment is required in patients with mild (CrCl 60 to 90 mL/min) or moderate (CrCl 30 to 60 mL/min) renal impairment.

 No dose adjustment is necessary for patients with mild-to-moderate liver disease.
 No dosing recommendations can be provided for patients with severe liver disease.